One, Big, Beautiful Bill: Impact on Philanthropy

 - When the related organization controls the private foundation, or when the related organization and private foundation are controlled by the same individuals, only the investment income that is intended or available for the use or benefit of the private foundation is subject to the tax.

-- Estimated cost: Joint Committee on Taxation (JCT) estimates this will generate $15.875 billion over 10 years.
+- Estimated cost: Joint Committee on Taxation (JCT) estimates the House provision would generate $15.875 billion over 10 years.

 - Impact on philanthropy: The Council opposes this provision.
 Take our action alert, and use this phone script to call your members of Congress.